Arvonne Fraser

 Arvonne Skelton Fraser (September 1, 1925 – August 7, 2018) was an American women's rights advocate and political campaigner.
-She held the position of Senior Fellow at the Humphrey Institute of Public Affairs, University of Minnesota, and from 1993–1994 was the U.S. Ambassador to the United Nations Commission on the Status of Women.
+She held the position of senior fellow at the Humphrey Institute of Public Affairs, University of Minnesota, and from 1993 to 1994 was the U.S. ambassador to the United Nations Commission on the Status of Women.
 She also managed the political campaigns of her husband Donald M. Fraser during his career, from 1954 to 1979.

 Early life

-Fraser was born on September 1, 1925 in Lamberton, Minnesota, to parents Orland Delbert and Phyllis Dufrene Skelton.
+Fraser was born on September 1, 1925, in Lamberton, Minnesota, to parents Orland Delbert and Phyllis Dufrene Skelton.
 She grew up on their family farm and attended Lamberton High School, graduating in 1943.
 In 1948, she received a Bachelor of Arts degree in liberal arts from the University of Minnesota.
 While studying there, she had her first experience of working on a political campaign when she worked in the office of Hubert Humphrey’s U.S. Senate campaign.

 Career

 Following graduation, Fraser began her career in Minnesota Democratic–Farmer–Labor Party (DFL) politics, editing the party newsletter and acting as secretary for the state chairperson.
 She became vice-chair of the party in 1956, a position she held until 1962.
 In 1960 Fraser was active in the Minnesotan Citizens for Kennedy campaign and co-chaired Arthur Naftalin's successful mayoral election campaign.
 She served on the Minneapolis Board of Public Welfare from 1961 to 1963, and she became active in the women's rights movement, serving as national president of Women's Equity Action League from 1972 to 1974 and as the first director of the WEAL Fund Intern Program.

 In 1976, Fraser led the Carter-Mondale presidential campaign in the Upper Midwest.
 After the election victory, she was appointed Counselor, Office of Presidential Personnel in the Jimmy Carter administration, and later served as director of the Office of Women in Development at the United States Agency for International Development from 1977 to 1981.
 She was a U.S. representative to the United Nations Commission on the Status of Women, and was a member of the U.S. delegations to the first two UN World Conferences on Women.

 Fraser was a senior fellow at the Humphrey Institute of Public Affairs, University of Minnesota, from 1982 to 1994.
 At the Humphrey Institute (now the Humphrey School), she directed the International Women's Rights Action Watch (IWRAW) and cofounded the school's Center on Women and Public Policy.
 In June 1986, Fraser entered the campaign for Lieutenant Governor of Minnesota alongside George Latimer; the pair lost the DFL primary.
-From 1993 to 1994, she served as U.S. Ambassador to the United Nations Commission on the Status of Women.
+From 1993 to 1994, she served as U.S. ambassador to the United Nations Commission on the Status of Women.

 Alongside her own career, Fraser ran the political campaigns of her husband, including for his elections to the Minnesota Senate (1954–1962), the U.S. House of Representatives (1963–1979) and the mayoralty of Minneapolis (1980–1993).
 Every campaign she managed for him resulted in a successful election outcome.